-Top Asian News 7:24 a.m.
+Top Asian News 4:14 a.m.
 GMT

-Party of Sri Lanka’s new Marxist-leaning president wins majority in parliament
+Party of Sri Lanka’s new Marxist-leaning president wins two-thirds majority in parliament

 South Korean opposition leader gets a suspended jail term for violating election law

 SEOUL, South Korea (AP) — South Korean opposition leader Lee Jae-myung was convicted of violating election law and sentenced to a suspended prison term Friday by a court that ruled he made false statements while denying corruption allegations during a presidential campaign.
 If it stands, the ruling could significantly shake up the country’s politics by potentially unseating Lee as a lawmaker and denying him a shot at running for president in the next election.
-But Lee, who faces three other trials over corruption and other criminal charges, is expected to challenge any guilty verdict and it remains unclear whether the Supreme Court would decide on any of the cases before the presidential vote in March 2027.
+But Lee, who faces three other trials over corruption and other criminal charges, is expected to challenge any guilty verdict and it remains unclear whether the Supreme Court will decide on any of the cases before the presidential vote in March 2027.

 Australia’s plan to ban children from social media proves popular and problematic